BA, Film Studies, Penn State University, 1990

-I’m a historian because I like old stuff, and digging around both online and in archives, to find out things about the past.
+I am a film historian with a background in filmmaking, specifically in the camera department on TV commercials and music videos (back when you were more likely to find them on MTV than YouTube).
+I'm a historian because I like old stuff, and digging around both online and in archives, to find out things about the past.
 Probably because of my own history as a cameraman, a lot of my work focuses on the intersection of what academics call "Industry Studies" and "Reception Studies," which is just a fancy way of saying that I am interested in the people that made or showed films and the various types of communities that ended up watching them.
-In the case of the Lester Beck article, for instance, Elizabeth Peterson and myself worked together to write a history of Dr. Beck, an Oregon psychologist who, in the 1940s, produced the first sexual education film for American middle-school students.
-At the moment I am completing research for an article about women who owned and managed movie theaters in the 1910s.
+In the case of the Ed's Coed article, for instance, Elizabeth Peterson, the University's Cinema Studies Librarian and myself worked together to write a history of the making of Ed's Coed, a feature-length romantic comedy made by some sixty University Oregon students here on campus in the late 1920s.

 Recent Citations – Publications – Professional Work

-"Teaching Film and the Internet" in Teaching Film, Lucy Fischer and Patrice Petro, editors.
+"Teaching Film and the Internet" in Teaching Film, Lucy FIscher and Patrice Petro, editors.
 Modern Language Association, 2012

-Nickelodeon City: Pittsburgh at the Movies, 1905-1929, University of Pittsburgh Press, 2008
+"Nickelodeon City: Pittsburgh at the Movies," 1905-1929, University of Pittsburgh Press, 2008

-ENG 265 “History of Motion Pictures, 1890s-1929”
+- CINE 265: "History of Motion Pictures, Part I"